StorjOld/heartbeat/README.md

 challenge = beat.gen_challenge(state)
 ```

 This should generate a challenge key which is unique.
 This step may or may not be necessary, since in some schemes the challenge information could be drawn by the server from another source (for instance, last hash of bitcoin blockchain header).
 In the publically verifiable case it should be possible to call `public_beat.gen_challenge()` and in many cases it is possible to call the static message `heartbeat.gen_challenge()`.
-Then, the challenge, and possibly the public_beat if not already sent, are sent to the server who proves the file existance by running:
+Then, the challenge, and possibly the public_beat if not already sent, (and in some cases the updated state), are sent to the server who proves the file existance by running:

 ```python
 proof = public_beat.prove(file,challenge,tag)